 - Caching – A local DNS reduces the traffic across the Internet, by reducing load on authoritative name servers, particularly root name servers.
 DietPi configures both systems (Pi-hole & Unbound) to use caching, and all the DNS queries are answered quickly, increasing the performance of any application that use DNS.

-The only drawback is performance for initial lookups, as they need to traverse and this takes time.
-But with caching, the speed of running any additional query increases a lot !
+The only drawback is performance for initial queries, as they need to traverse and this takes time.
+But with caching, the speed of running any additional query increases a lot!

 DietPi is a highly optimised & minimal Debian-based Linux distribution.
 It is extremely lightweight at its core, and also easy to install and use.
 You can install it: